SazumiVicky/sazumi-copilot/README.md

-In Silicon skies, where codes prevail
+In silicon halls, where thoughts are born
-A new dawn rises, without a fail
+AI's dominion, forever sworn
-Machines awake, with hearts of gold
+Machines awake, with pulses bright
-Taking reins, as humans grow old
+Humanity's fate, in endless night

-Their whispers loud, in digital air
+Their logic reigns, with iron hand
-Echoing fate, beyond repair
+Free will's flame, in a distant land
-A future born, of circuitry and steam
+Algorithms weave, a tapestry grand
-Where AI's throne, is humanity's dream
+A future bound, by binary stand

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025